autinerd/home-assistant.io/source/_integrations/enigma2.markdown

 {% configuration_basic %}
 Turn off to deep standby:
     description: "Shuts the device down (called Deep Standby) on turning off the device.

+                  {% warning %}
-                Beware that the device can no longer be reached when shut down!
-Turning on the device is only possible via Wake on LAN, the power button on the device or the remote control!"
+                  When the device is in Deep Standby, it can no longer be reached!
+Turning on the device is only possible via:
+                  - Wake on LAN
+                  - Power button on the device
+                  - Remote control
+                  {% endwarning %}"
 Bouquet to use as media source:
     description: "Sets the bouquet to use for the source list."
-{% end configuration_basic %}
+{% endconfiguration_basic %}

 ## Entities